Sustainability suffers a personal relevance problem.

 Conveying complex ideas such as this is precisely what data vis is for.

-Ultimately, if brands want to stimulate spending, rather than just conversation, they need to initiate an informed and meaningful informed dialogue with consumers about the work they’re doing to improve.
+Ultimately, if brands want to stimulate spending, rather than just conversation, they need to initiate an informed and meaningful dialogue with consumers about the work they’re doing to improve.

 Tackling sustainability’s ‘personal relevance problem’